Luisa Tetrazzini

-Luisa Tetrazzini (29 June 1871 – 28 April 1940) was an Italian lyric coloratura soprano of great international fame.
+Luisa Tetrazzini (29 June 1871 – 28 April 1940) was an Italian coloratura soprano of great international fame.
 Tetrazzini "had a scintillating voice with a brilliant timbre and a range and agility well beyond the norm...".
 She enjoyed a highly successful operatic and concert career in Europe and America from the 1890s through to the 1920s.
 Her voice lives on in recordings made from 1904–1920.
 She wrote a memoir, My Life of Song, in 1921 and a treatise, How to Sing, in 1923.
 After retirement, she taught voice in her homes in Milan and Rome until her death.

 Biography

 Early life

 Tetrazzini was born on 29 June 1871, in Florence, Italy.
 Her father was a tailor and she had two sisters and two brothers.
 Reportedly, she began singing at the age of three.
 Luisa herself recalled singing early on as a child and reminisced that her father was the first person to ever compare her to the famous bel canto soprano, Adelina Patti.
 Luisa first studied singing with her oldest sister, Eva Tetrazzini (1862–1938)(it).
 Eva was also a prima donna soprano who made a name for herself internationally.
 While doing chores, Luisa was known to practice entire acts of operatic roles and to sing every voice part.
 She began studies at the Istituto Musicale between the age of ten and thirteen with Professor Ceccherini.
 She married Giuseppe Santino Alberto Scalaberni on 14 October 1889.